NAC 2024

 Meteor Shuttle

-Meteor Shuttle is a dynamic piano composition that takes the listener on a high-energy journey through the bustling streets of New York City.
+Meteor Shuttle is a dynamic piano composition dedicated to Ryuichi Sakamoto that takes the listener on a high-energy journey through the bustling streets of New York City.
 Inspired by the composer's experience navigating the busy city, the piece incorporates elements of electronic dance music to create a unique and modern sound.
 The piece captures the essence of this experience, offering listeners a glimpse into the excitement and chaos of city living.

 Fields of Repression